 Basically, you are preparing the seedlings for transplanting.
 This ensures that they can withstand extreme temperatures once you transplant them.
 It’s ideal to plant the seedlings early in the morning or before the sun sets.
 Provide shade if possible to protect the plants against snow or other debris.

 Keep your flora well-hydrated

-Loss of water through the plants’ leaves can still happen even during winter.
+Loss of water through the plant’s leaves can still happen even during winter.
 It is, therefore, ideal to keep your plants well hydrated during the cold season.
 If the rains have been insufficient during autumn, then it’s best to supply your plants with water before the root system freezes.
-Manual watering will be necessary, especially when the water pipes in your irrigation system tends to freeze during the cold days.
+Manual watering will be necessary, especially when the water pipes in your irrigation system tend to freeze on cold days.